Oinam Mangi: Career

-He has also displayed his sculptures in exhibitions, including the Manipur Sangai Festival 2014 organized by the Manipur Tourism Department.
+He has displayed his sculptures in the Manipur Sangai Festival 2014 organized by the Manipur Tourism Department.

 Work process and materials

 Mangi sources stones from Laimaton Hill at Old Cachar Road.
-Stone cutters are paid between Rs 3,000 and Rs 4,000, and taxes are paid to the Forest Department.
 Sculptures are created at his home with the help of assistants.
 The number of workers varies according to project size, ranging from five to over a hundred, with daily wages of Rs 1,000.

 Prices for his sculptures vary: a passport-size carving costs Rs 75,000, while a life-size statue costs Rs 1.6 lakh.
 He produces carvings for customers within Manipur and from other regions, including Myanmar.

 Recognition and awards

 Mangi has received around fourteen awards for his creative work.